3mdeb/news-and-ideas/blog/content/post/2020-04-26-measuring_memory_usage_rte.md

 #### /sys/class/thermal/thermal_zone

-Thermal sysfs provides us infromation about readings from various temperature sernsors installed.
+Thermal sysfs provides us information about readings from various temperature sensors installed.
 Different sensors are available as thermal_zone[0-*] files.
-You can check sensor type by reading `type` file from thermal_zone directory.
+You can check the sensor type by reading `type` file from thermal_zone directory.
 In our case the CPU thermal_zone has number `0`.
 Temperature is stored in `temp` file as an integer.
 To get the output in a more accessible format of Celcius degrees we will use such command: